PhyBlock/PhyBlock_Documentation/docs/source/System Architecture.rst

 Each screen is comprised of between 1 and 3 objects, depending on the nature of the screen.

-Screens which do not store state (e.g. the login screen and profile screen) are comprised primarily of 1 object, which extends the ``StatelessWidget`` class.
+Screens which do not store state are comprised primarily of 1 object, which extends the ``StatelessWidget`` class.
 Such screens include:
 - ``LogInScreen`` in ``log_in.dart``